 Our website address is: https://horrorfam.com

-We’re a horror-focused blog, podcast, and community.
-We keep things PG-13/family-friendly in the blog posts and podcast episodes, but folks are free to say/share what they want in the forum (it’s got an age-gate “just in case” folks get rowdy, but we encourage a friendly, safety first atmosphere!).
+We’re a horror-focused blog and podcast.
+We keep things PG-13/family-friendly in the blog posts and podcast episodes, but folks are free to say/share what they want in the comments (but we encourage a friendly, safety-first atmosphere!).

 What personal data we collect and why we collect it

 When visitors leave comments on HorrorFam.com we collect the data shown in the comments form, and also the visitor’s IP address and browser user agent string to help spam detection.

 If you upload images to HorrorFam.com, you should avoid uploading images with embedded location data (EXIF GPS) included.
 Visitors to the website can download and extract any location data from images on the website.

 We use WPForms for our contact forms and article submission forms.
 We request users submit their email address so that we’ll have a way to write back to them.
 Other than having a way to reply to visitors’ messages, we don’t use/sell/share visitors’ email addresses.

 Some contact forms may have an option for visitors’ to subscribe to our newsletter (sent using MailChimp).
 This is completely up to the visitor to subscribe and they will never be automatically subscribed to any list.
 To be extra sure that visitors didn’t accidentally opt-in, they’ll be sent an email via MailChimp to confirm that they do, indeed, want to hear from us.

 If you leave a comment on our site you may opt-in to saving your name, email address, and website in cookies.
 These are for your convenience so that you do not have to fill in your details again when you leave another comment.
 These cookies will last for one year.

 If you visit our login page, we will set a temporary cookie to determine if your browser accepts cookies.
 This cookie contains no personal data and is discarded when you close your browser.